 - Ziglam HM, Gelly K, Olver W; A survey of the management of neutropenic fever in oncology units in the UK.
 Int J Antimicrob Agents.
 2007 Apr;29(4):430-3.
 Epub 2007 Feb 12.

-- Neutropenic sepsis, NICE Clinical Guideline (September 2012)
+- Neutropenic sepsis: prevention and management in people with cancer; NICE Clinical Guideline (September 2012)

 - Cooper KL, Madan J, Whyte S, et al; Granulocyte colony-stimulating factors for febrile neutropenia prophylaxis BMC Cancer.
 2011 Sep 23;11:404.